tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * How many smart investments did Harold make compared to risky investments?
 How many did you make?

-    **Answer:** Out of his ten investments, Harold only made four good investments.
+    **Answer:** Out of his ten investments, Harold only made four smart investments.
 Out of the students' six investments, three of them were smart investments.

-* Which cryptos are the smartest investments?
+* Which cryptos were the smartest investments?

-    **Answer:** DOGE, TRON, and XML are the smartest crypto investments.
+    **Answer:** DOGE, TRON, and XML were the smartest crypto investments.

 For the challenge section, the first step is to compute the annualized standard deviation for each portfolio.

 ![cryto_stu_annual_std](Images/cryto_stu_annual_std.png)

-Next, the share ratios for each portfolio are calculated.
+Next, the Sharpe ratios for each portfolio are calculated.

 ![crypto_stu_sharpe_ratios](Images/crypto_stu_sharpe_ratios.png)

-To decide who has the smartest portfolio, the average sharpe ratios are calculated and compared.
+To decide who has the smartest portfolio, the average Sharpe ratios are calculated and compared.

 ![crypto_stu_final](Images/crypto_stu_final.png)

 Conclude the review by asking students the following question:

-* Which portfolio is the smartest investment, based on risk to reward ratio?
+* Which portfolio was the smartest investment, based on risk to reward ratio?

-  **Answer:** My portfolio is the smartest!
+  **Answer:** My portfolio was the smartest!
 Harold owes me 5 dollars.

 Answer any questions before moving on.